 She may as well have stood me in front of the Grand Canyon and casually asked me to cross to the other side.

-I was on a Cru Summer Missions Trip in South Lake Tahoe, and my Lifegroup leader suggested that I pursue forgiving my dad.
+I was on a mission trip in South Lake Tahoe, and my life group leader suggested that I pursue forgiving my dad.

-I had shared my story with her and told her about how my dad had left my mom, sister, and I. He had an ugly affair and ended up moving away.
+I had shared my story with her and told her about how my dad had left my mom, my sister and me.
+He had an ugly affair and ended up moving away.
 The time we spent together throughout my childhood is mostly an angry blur of yelling and crying.
 His words and deeds became imprinted on my heart as, “You are unworthy.
 You are a failure.
 No one likes you.”

-My go-to techniques were to excuse, explain, and minimize in order to make the sin easier to forgive.
+My go-to techniques were to excuse, explain, and minimize to make the sin easier to forgive.
 The track in my head went something like, “Oh, they didn’t mean to hurt my feelings.
 It was an accident.
 It wasn’t really that bad.”
 However, forgiving my dad felt too big, too personal, and those strategies wouldn’t work for me anymore.

-On his birthday I gave him a gift that even a college student could afford: a letter.
-In it, I explained how his actions had hurt me, but how Jesus had healed me.
-Ultimately I told my dad that I forgave him.
+On his birthday, I gave him a gift that even a college student could afford: a letter.
+In it, I explained how his actions had hurt me but how Jesus had healed me.
+Ultimately, I told my dad that I forgave him.
 I told him that I loved him.

-©1994-2018 Cru.
+©1994-2023 Cru.
 All Rights Reserved.